Porsche 906 Ollon-Villars

 Engine: Porsche type 771, 2.0-litre flat-8, 191 kW

-Although Porsches with chassis numbers starting with "906" were made already in 1964 and 1965, these were 6-cylinder 904 Coupés and 8-cylinder 904 Spyders.
+Although Porsches with chassis numbers starting with "906" were made earlier, those were 6-cylinder 904 Coupés and 8-cylinder 904 Spyders.
 The 904s had fiberglass body bonded to steel frame, both members supporting each other.
-The last 904/8 Spyder, chassis 906-010, was only used for practicing at the Rossfeld hillclimb on June 13, 1965 and then a new car was created, using the same chassis number.
+The last 904/8 Spyder, chassis 906-010, was only used for practicing at the Rossfeld hillclimb on June 13, 1965, and then a new car was created using the same chassis number.
 The 8-cylinder engine and gearbox combo was carried over, everything else was new.
 The first "real 906" was born.
 "Real 906" meant it was a tubeframe car.
 Typical Porsche wheels at the time were in the size of 15", but Ferdinand Piëch wanted to use Formula 1 suspension and tyre setup in order to get the center of gravity closer to the ground, to use the best racing tyres on the market and to save weight.
 As there was no time to develop Porsche's own solution, uprights and 13" wheels were used from a Lotus F1 car.
-One of Piëch's tasks was to create ultralight racing cars and the Ollon-Villars 906 weighed 488-530 kg/1076-1168 lb according to different sources.
+One of Piëch's tasks was to create ultralight racing cars.
+The Ollon-Villars 906 weighed just 488-530 kg/1076-1168 lb.
 The 906 Spyder was the first Porsche engineered by Ferdinand Piëch and there could be only a person as determined as Piëch to use Lotus parts on a Porsche.
 It was Piëch's handwriting to get what he wanted no matter how, with only the top result in mind.
-Although these were the early days for Piëch, they showed what kind of an engineer he was.
+Although these were the early days for Piëch, they showed what kind of an engineer and manager he was.

 On September 30, 1965, Fritz Huschke von Hanstein took the 906/8 Spyder to Motodrom Hockenheim.
 The track was 6.8 km long and had two long straights for the acceleration tests and record attempts.